aedoardo1990/2nd_Project/README.md

 - be able to enter my driver/player name, my photo and to have them displayed in the site.
 - access a website that it is easy to navigate and with some interactive features.
 - want to hear the Formula 1 anthem to charge myself for the game.
-- a site where I can play with the cards of the pilots of Formula1.
+- a site where I can play with the cards of the pilots of Formula 1.
-- feel the atmosphere of Formula1 races through a website with captivating design.
+- feel the atmosphere of Formula 1 races through a website with captivating design.
 - have a game based on time speed.
 - know my final position at the end of the game.
 - get a congratulation message if I ll finish on podium.